StassijnsSam/Formations/README.md

 	m_LeaderLocation = (min + max) / 2.f;
 }
   ```
+This leader location is also where the origin of our spline actor should be.
+Then, when we scale it up, the scale will be uniform and the leader location will stay the same.

 ## How to move the formation?
 The movement logic for the player and the zombies are in Blueprints because of the starting project.
 To be able to finish this research I decided to do this logic in Blueprints as well.